-As prescribed in our funding agreement with the Department of Education and in our Articles of Association, The Board of Directors of Schoolsworks Academy Trust are also its trustees and the governors of all our schools.
+As prescribed in our funding agreement with the Department of Education and in our Articles of Association, The Board of Trustees of Schoolsworks Academy Trust are its trustees and the governors of all our schools.
 The company members are the custodians of the overall vision of the Trust and their roles and responsibilities are also set out the Articles.

 Schoolsworks' organisational chart can be found here.

 The key roles of the Company Members of the Trust are determined by the Trust’s Articles of Association and include the following: